AlanFromJapan/Gameboy/Games/GameBoyClock/README.md

 Closer to target: allows to get data regularily from the Serial port, using the GB as master clock.
 Still just a helper tool, mainly for testing the SoftSPI library.

+## GameBoyClock-rcvdbg

+Needed a little more help to debug the reception part: this one shows the received bytes in detail.

 # Links

 ## Micro-controller counterpart of that project